LLNL/MemSurfer/ReadMe.md

 ### License

-MemSurfer is released under GPU-3.0 license.
+MemSurfer is released under GNU GPL-3.0 license.
 See the `LICENSE` file for details.

 *`LLNL-CODE-763493`*